In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Christmas in Mallorca is a season not to be missed, and an opportunity to see the island in an entirely new light.

-We will keep readers up to date with events as they are announced on the Mallorca Under the Sun Facebook Group, so if you are not yet a member, come and join for free.
+We will keep readers up to date with events as they are announced on the Mallorca Under the Sun Youtube Channel and the Mallorca Under the Sun Facebook Group, so if you are not yet a member, come and join for free.

 So consider visiting Palma de Mallorca over the Christmas season.
 Explore the Christmas markets, and see the lights.
-Do some Christmas shopping in milder temperatures, see in the New Year, and even on a sunny day, catch some rays.
+Do some Christmas shopping in milder temperatures, see in the New Year, and even on a sunny day, catch some rays on the beach.

 So what’s Mallorca like over the Christmas season?
 Here is a guide to everything you need to know.